Marco-Garabello/entryCreator/README.md

-# entryCreator
+__entryCreator__
-Web application to generate the entry variable for an app
+*Web application to generate the entry variable for a app created by Garabello Marco and Alexandru Chindris in date 21 Genuary 2022.*